HOME

 3. John Frederick Blanck

-According to the baptismal records of the German Evangelical Church, John Fred.
+John Fred.
 Josef Blanck of 107 Willow Avenue was born July 4, 1915 in Hoboken to Louis and Gertrude, nee, Kettler and baptized on July 20, 1915.
 Sponsors were, Fred.
 Kettler and Josefine Sullivan.

-John Fredrich Blanck was named for a long line of John Freidrich Blancks.
+• John Fredrich Blanck was named for a long line of John Freidrich Blancks

 The 1910 Federal Census